-Our television screens have recently been inundated with programmes such as Educating Manchester, Educating Yorkshire, Educating Essex, Tough Young Teachers, and Educating the East End which have followed teachers that work in a range of schools.
+Over the past few years we have seen numerous programmes such as Educating Manchester, Educating Yorkshire, Educating Essex, Tough Young Teachers, and Educating the East End which have followed teachers that work in a range of schools.
 But what makes a good teacher, and why would you teach?
 Watch this video clip to find out more.

 Do you have an interest in a particular subject or age range?
 Watch the video clips to see why you should choose teaching as a career and the range of opportunities that are available :

-We work in partnership with Kent and Medway Training to provide a tailored programme of training.
-The School Direct pathways offered by Weald of Kent Grammar School, through the Kaizen Teaching School Alliance allow you to gain either QTS or PGCE by the end of the training period.
+We work in partnership with Kent and Medway Training (KMT) to provide a tailored programme of training.
+The School Direct pathways offered through the Kaizen Teaching School Alliance allow you to gain either QTS or PGCE by the end of the training period.

 Additionally the KTSA are able to provide the following :